mazurov/command-launcher-registry/docs/spec.md

 - Registry data size will remain under 100MB (consistent with file storage limits).
 - The OCI artifact uses a simple single-blob layout rather than multi-layer images.
 - Pull operations on startup can tolerate higher latency (up to 30 seconds) compared to push operations during runtime.

+### S3 Storage Assumptions

+- Only one server instance writes to the S3 bucket at a time (single-writer assumption); multi-writer scenarios are out of scope.
+- The S3 provider implements the S3 API (AWS S3, MinIO, DigitalOcean Spaces, Backblaze B2, etc.).
+- Token format is `ACCESS_KEY:SECRET_KEY` for explicit credentials, or credentials can be provided via AWS environment variables or IAM roles.
+- Network connectivity between server and S3 is generally reliable; transient failures result in operation failures (no automatic retry).
+- Registry data size will remain under 100MB (consistent with file storage limits).
+- The S3 bucket must already exist; the server does not create buckets automatically.
+- Download operations on startup can tolerate higher latency (up to 30 seconds) compared to upload operations during runtime.

 ---